snowdrop/cloud-native-lab/INSTRUCTOR.md

      -e launcher_github_token=YOUR_GIT_USER
 ```

-- Exexcute as `system:admin` user, the following command to provide cluster role for jenkins to the user's project
+- Execute as `system:admin` user, the following command to provide cluster role for jenkins to the user's project

 ```bash
 for i in $(seq 1 20); do